khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 post-processing argument (namely, `4`) in the command line call to `ip_main.py`.
 The vector import is done the usual way, i.e. they are cropped to the size of the tile that is being processed.

-The following then takes place:
+The following procedure then takes place:

 1. Orthogonal lines are cast on the skeleton at its vertices.
 These are intersected with the skeleton, and with the river boundary (shore lines).
 2. Each cross section is then associated with an elevation based on Laplace-interpolating at the two closest shore intersections and the skeleton intersection.